 Based on the Julian calendar basis, the Ethiopian calendar is currently seven years and eight months behind the Gregorian calendar used in most of the world.

 Enkutatash means the 'gift of jewels'.
 It is said to refer to the Queen of Sheba returning from her visit to King Solomon in Jerusalem in 980 BC.
 On the Queen's arrival back in Ethiopia, her chiefs welcomed her by filling her treasury with jewels ('enku').
-It may also refer to the countryside, as this time of year coincides with the end of the rainy season meaning the landscape is covered with bright yellow flowers almost in celebration of the impending harvest.
+It may also refer to the countryside, as this time of year coincides with the end of the rainy season meaning the landscape is covered with Adey Abeba, whose bright yellow flower appear almost in celebration of the impending harvest.